StefanyStefanova/GameApplication/README.md

-# GameApplication
+# GuessTheNumber
-Game "Guess the number" for Android
+Game "Guess the number" for Android.